and fish meal

 Whether a plant is processing whole fish or fish by-products, the first step is the cooking process.
 Haarslev’ cookers are indirectly steam heated.
 After cooking, the fish passes through a strainer, and a large amount of liquid is drained off before the solid material proceeds to mechanical dewatering in the twin screw press.

-The Haarslev Twin Screw Press is used for pressing liquids from cooked fish or meat in a wet rendering process.
+For extracting liquids from cooked fish or meat in wet rendering processes.